 What the ‘Quick Edit’ button does is that it allows you to change the category’s name and slug.

 However, if you want to make significant changes to your category, you’ll need to go to ‘Edit.’

-This option will allow you to change the parent category, meaning whether the product belongs to the ‘clothing’ category or ‘accessories,’ ‘hoodies,’ or whatever category you have going on.
+This option will allow you to change the parent category, meaning whether the product belongs to the ‘clothing’ category or ‘accessories,’ ‘hoodies,’ or whatever category you have.
 Moreover, you’ll be able to add a relevant description to your category and even upload a featured image.
 See the screenshot below for a better insight.

 Don’t forget to click the ‘Update’ button to save all your changes.

-Once you’re finished creating and editing your categories, it’s time to add product tags, which leads me to our next chapter.
+Once you’re finished creating and editing your categories, it’s time to add product tags, leading to our next chapter.

-It is critical to track products throughout the eCommerce supply chain to keep your eCommerce business running smoothly.
+Tracking products throughout the eCommerce supply chain is critical to running your eCommerce business smoothly.

 To add product tags, navigate to ‘Products’ and then ‘Tags.’
-You’ll be greeted with a screen that looks similar to the one you use to add tags to your blog posts.
+You’ll be greeted with a screen similar to the one you use to add tags to your blog posts.

 Once you open the ‘Tag’ section, this window will pop up from where you can create and edit your product tags.
 Don’t forget to hit ‘Add a new tag’ at the bottom of the page.